BitcoinQnA/verify-supply/index.md

 The answer to both of those questions is no. Certain government individuals may be privy to information that allows them to make an educated guess, but the fact is **nobody on earth** can answer those questions with any sort of accuracy.
 Bitcoin is different.

 For the first time in human history, anyone has the freedom to find out the **exact** total supply of a global monetary asset, without the need to ask for permission or rely on anyone else.
-All that's required is a [node](https://node.guide) that you can run (for free) on your computer and around 10 minutes of your time.
+All that's required is a [node](https://node.guide) and around 10 minutes of your time.

 ***